xzuyn/musubi-tuner/docs/wan.md

 If you want to train LoRA for both models simultaneously, you need to specify the low-noise model with `--dit` and the high-noise model with `--dit_high_noise`.
 The two models are switched at the timestep specified by `--timestep_boundary`.
 The default value is 0.9 for I2V and 0.875 for T2V. `--timestep_boundary` can be specified in the range of 0.0 to 1.0, or in the range of 0 to 1000.

-When training Wan2.2 high and low models, you can use `--offload_inactive_dit` to offload the inactive DiT model to the CPU, which can save VRAM (only works when `--blocks_to_swap` is not specified).
+When training Wan2.2 high and low models, you can use `--offload_inactive_dit` to offload the inactive DiT model to the CPU, or `--lazy_loading` to enable lazy loading for DiT models, which can save VRAM. `--offload_inactive_dit` only works when `--blocks_to_swap` is not specified, so use `--lazy_loading` instead.
+Without these options, both models will remain on the GPU, which may use more VRAM.

 For Wan2.2 models, `--discrete_flow_shift` may need to be adjusted based on I2V and T2V.
 According to the official implementation, the shift values in inference are 12.0 for T2V and 5.0 for I2V.
 The shift values during training do not necessarily have to match those during inference, but they may serve as a useful reference.